Hithesh2399/chrome-extension-user-interface-/README.md

 ## List of commands

-You can use a variety of commands with Omni to perform actions or filter your results.
+You can use a variety of commands with SPOTLIGHT to perform actions or filter your results.

 - **/tabs**: Search your tabs
 - **/bookmarks**: Search your bookmarks